buhfur/ConfigFiles/notes/bittorrent.md

     > The './publc-html/' is a relative pathname to the directory which contains all HTML files to be added to your site

-    - Build the container using the Dockerfile
+    2. Build the container using the Dockerfile
         ```bash
         docker build -t my-server-image-name .

         docker run -dit --name my-container-name -p 8080:80 my-server-image-name
         ```
-    - Verify the container is running
+    3. Verify the container is running

-        **You can use curl to verify**
+        You can use curl to verify if the web server will respond

         ```bash
         curl -v http://localhost:8080
         ```